scanner-research/scanner/docs/quickstart.rst

 Now we can tell Scanner how to process the video by constructing a *computation graph*.
-A computation graph is a graph of input nodes (**Sources**), function nodes (**Ops**), and output nodes (**Sinks**). **Sources** can read data from the database (such as the table we ingested above) or from other sources of data, such as the filesystem. **Ops** represent functions that transform their inputs into new outputs. **Sinks**, like **Sources**, write data to the database or to other forms of persistent storage.
+A computation graph is a graph of input nodes (**Sources**), function nodes (**Ops**), and output nodes (**Sinks**). **Sources** can read data from the Scanner database (such as the table we ingested above) or from other sources of data, such as the filesystem or a SQL database. **Ops** represent functions that transform their inputs into new outputs. **Sinks**, like **Sources**, write data to the database or to other forms of persistent storage.